haile12michael12/system-design-challenges/system-design-challenges-50/day25/README.md

 # Day 25 - Monitoring & Observability Suite

 ## Challenge Description
-Monitoring & Observability Suite - Create logging, metrics, and alerting for any service.
+Create logging, metrics, and alerting for any service.
 Goal: Practice observability trade-offs.

 ## Learning Goals
 - Understand the core design trade-offs for this challenge